HannahFolkes/Personality-Quiz/README.md

-#Personality-Quiz
+<h1>Introverts vs Extroverts</h1>
-Purpose: Can't decide whether you're an introvert or an extrovert?
-Take this 2-minute quiz to find out whether you're truly an introvert or an extrovert.
+<p>Purpose: Can't decide whether you're an introvert or an extrovert?
+Take this 2-minute quiz to find out whether you're truly an introvert or an extrovert.</p>

 <h2>Programming Languages</h2>
 <ul>